-163 Can an employee borrow from his or her TSP account?
+163 Can an employee borrow from their TSP account?

 Yes, there are two types of loans-a general purpose loan and a loan for the purchase of your primary residence.
 You can apply for a general purpose loan with a repayment period of 1 to 5 years, or you can apply for a residential loan with a repayment period of 1 to 15 years.
-No documentation is required for a general purpose loan, but you must submit documentation (such as a contract for the purchase of your residence) to support the amount you are requesting for a residential loan.
+No documentation is required for a general purpose loan, but you must submit documentation (such as a contract for the purchase of vour residence) to support the amount you are requesting for a residential loan.
 Information about the TSP loans is provided by a booklet entitled "Loans" which is available online at www.tsp.gov.

-164 How much can an employee borrow from his or her TSP account?
+164 How much can an employee borrow from their TSP account?